Is their Smart Home Security System worth the Price?

 They lead the industry in smart home equipment.
 Just like anything nice, you get what you pay for.

-An Orange car with a licensed technician will show up.
-Because the equipment does take an expert to install, you will be glad you did not try to do it yourself.
+A Vivint branded technician will show up.
+Because the equipment does take an expert to install, users are glad they did not try to do it their-self.

 Here's how it should go:

 Schedule: Set a date.
-Plan a time and make sure you or a spouse are home.
+Plan a time and make sure you or someone you trust is home.

 Go Time: Sit back & watch.
-1-3 hours to install the system.
+1-2 hours to install the security system.
 Everything is wireless but door locks, cameras and other items will take longer.

 You're secured: Show me how!
 The tech will teach you how to run everything as well as set up your key codes and mobile control accounts.

-All their technicians are certified.
-However, if you buy from a salesman you may get an out of state technician who is a first timer and doesn't do a great job.
+If you buy from a door-to-door salesman, you may get an out of state technician who is a first timer and doesn't do a great job.

 What Makes these Guys Special?